KofoworolaOgunleye/100DaysofCloud/README.md

 ## Kofo's Cloud Journey

-Hi!, I'm Kofoworola Ogunleye (Cough-O for short), an AWS re/Start program graduate and aspiring Cloud Solutions Architect looking for my first role.
+Hi!, I'm Kofoworola Ogunleye (Cough-O for short), an AWS re/Start program graduate and an aspiring Cloud Solutions Architect looking for my first role.

 I've started this challenge to continue my learning journey and also expand my skillset.
 I currently have Oracle and Azure certifications.
 [View here](https://www.youracclaim.com/users/kofoworola-ogunleye)

-At the end of the challenge, I want to be AWS Solutions Architect Associate certified with competent Terraform and Linux skills.
+At the end of this challenge, I want to be AWS Solutions Architect Associate certified with competent Terraform, python and Linux skills.

 [Linkedin profile](www.linkedin.com/in/kofoworola-ogunleye)